-- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to Colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("The Code"); and - iii. having due regard to the UK Corporate Governance Code 2018 insofar as it is applicable to the further education sector.
+- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to Colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("The Code").

-In the opinion of the members of the Corporation, the College complies with all the provisions of The Code, having identified and taken action to address any areas of non-compliance as part of the annual governance review.
+In the opinion of the members of the Corporation, the College complies with all the provisions of The Code, and it has complied throughout the year ended 31 July 2024.
+This opinion is based on an internal self assessment review of compliance with the Code (having undertaken an external review in the previous year which was reported to the board on 2 October 2023).
 The Corporation recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015 and updated in May 2019.
+In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in 2023, which it formally adopted from 1 August 2024.